 “The true cost of climate change is felt in our hospitals and in our lungs.
 The health burden of polluting energy sources is now so high, that moving to cleaner and more sustainable choices for energy supply, transport and food systems effectively pays for itself,” said Dr Maria Neira, WHO Director of Public Health, Environmental and Social Determinants of Health.
 “When health is taken into account, climate change mitigation is an opportunity, not a cost”.

 “Air pollution and climate change are the two sides of the same coin.
 The symbolic installation of the Pollution Pods at COP25 should remind everybody that we are negotiating for cleaner environments, cutting emissions and gaining better health for all.”Teresa Ribera, Minister for the Ecological Transition of Spain

 Jane Burston, Executive Director, Clean Air Fund, said: “The Clean Air Fund has projects in all four of the cities represented in the Pollution Pods.
 Air pollution has a terrible impact on people’s health in these cities and many more around the world – but the positive side is that reducing pollution can simultaneously tackle climate change and will save millions of dollars in healthcare costs and increase productivity.”

 The Pollution Pods have been experienced by over 30,000 people since their launch at the Starmus Festival in Norway in June 2018.
-Cape Farewell, an international not-for-profit programme based in the UK to raise awareness about climate change through the arts, has managed a tour with locations including: London’s Somerset House for Earth Day (April 2018); Place des Nations - at the UN building in Geneva - for the first WHO Global Conference on Air Pollution and Health (October 2018); TED’s annual flagship conference in Vancouver (April 2019) and the UN Climate Summit in New York (September 2019).
+Cape Farewell has toured the artwork with locations including: London’s Somerset House for Earth Day (April 2018); Place des Nations – at the UN building in Geneva – for the first WHO Global Conference on Air Pollution and Health (October 2018); TED’s annual flagship conference in Vancouver (April 2019) and the UN Climate Summit in New York (September 2019).